thisminute/cascading-ui/tests/README.md

 Each test starts with a `cui_test_setup!` block which contains some CUI code.
 This macro generates the static html that the page starts with and the rust code that would modify at at runtime, but has runtime code to insert the html into the body of the page before the rest of the generated code.
 This allows tests to render the static portion of the page without using an html file.

-The macro also creates several variables which are accessible in the rest of the test after the macro is run for convenience, namely `window`, `document`, `head`, `body`, and `root`.
+The macro also creates several variables for convenience which are accessible in the rest of the test after the macro is run, namely `window`, `document`, `head`, `body`, and `root`.
 Be sure to use `root` as the base element of the page instead of `body`.